Recycling -- fashion world's antidote to environmental concerns

 "Our company can do this because we are quite small: that it is why we can do these kinds of crazy things because we can keep cotton pure.
 If you are a big store chain it is very complicated if you mix cotton and polyester."

-H&M joined forces earlier this year with Puma-owner Kering to support start-up Worn Again which is developing a technology for separating and extracting fibers in mixed-material garments.
+H&M joined forces earlier this year with Puma-owner Kering to support start-up Worn Again which is developing a technology for separating and extracting fibres in mixed-material garments.

-Meanwhile, a company called Re:newcell is developing a method to improve the quality of recycled cotton fibers and hopes to build a first factory in coming years.
+Meanwhile, a company called Re:newcell is developing a method to improve the quality of recycled cotton fibres and hopes to build a first factory in coming years.

 H&M and Kering are not alone in beating the recycling drum.
 Like H&M, Britain's Marks & Spencer and Italy's Calzedonia collects used items in their stores for recycling.